Aitbytes/Securite-Cloud-Projet-Long/content/docs/Practical_application.md

 providing it with the necessary roles for further deployments tasks.
 The script used for that end is referenced under :
 [[https://github.com/Aitbytes/Projet-Long-Infra/tree/main/PrepareAccounts]](https://github.com/Aitbytes/Projet-Long-Infra/tree/main/PrepareAccounts)

+This Terraform script initially defines input variables user_emails and project_id, which are leveraged throughout the configuration.

+The provider block specifies the Google Cloud provider, using credentials stored locally to authenticate and interact with the specified project and region.

+At the core of this script is the creation and management of a Google Cloud service account, resrc_mgr_service_account, which is designed to handle various administrative roles within a project.
+This is achieved using google_service_account, ensuring that the account is correctly set up with a unique ID and display name for clarity.
+The script then establishes IAM (Identity and Access Management) bindings using both local sets and dynamic iteration over user emails and predefined roles, thereby granting the necessary permissions to operate Google Cloud\'s compute, storage, and other services.
+The google_project_iam_member resources dynamically bind roles to each user specified, ensuring robust access control mechanisms.
+For enhanced control, the service account itself is granted essential roles through its own IAM bindings, which are generated for each role locally defined.
+Notably, the script further ensures that user accounts receive roles such as Service Account User and Service Account Admin, providing them the capability to manage and utilize the service account efficiently.
+This comprehensive approach simplifies the delegation of permissions, ensuring that the necessary configurations can be applied systematically across any number of users and roles within a project.

 Simultaneously it provides each team mate with the identical rôles.